a-thousand-channels/ORTE-backend/README.md

 $ EDITOR=vim bundle exec rails credentials:edit --environment staging
 ```

+For details on this technique please read this good explainer about [credentials in Rails 6.1](https://blog.saeloun.com/2019/10/10/rails-6-adds-support-for-multi-environment-credentials.html)

 ### Optional: Mapbox Token for satellite imagery

+For zoom level 19-21 are no you can addiontanlly use Mapbox satellite imagery as base layer.
+You'll need a Mapbox account and an API Token.
 You can define your mapbox token in the credentials (token[:mapbox])

 ### Run application locally